-Since Facetime is only available on Apple devices, we have to use iPhone for our experiments.
+2) Smartphone Hacks: Since Facetime is only available on Apple devices, we have to use iPhone for our experiments.
 The integrated/closed hardware and software design of iPhone significantly increases the measurement difficulty.
 We have to go through several stages of hacks to prepare the smartphone for measurement study.

-- 1. Privilege escalation: We use a unlocked iPhone 4S, which underwent jailbreak to allow third-party application installation [25]; - 2.
-Measurement tool installation: Several tools are downloaded from multiple sources.
-We list their names, sources, and brief function descriptions in Table 1. - 3.
-Remote phone control: All three video call applications are by default on single task mode, which means if we switch to another application, the ongoing call will be put on hold and the video will freeze.
-In order to run tcpdump or ping on the iPhone during a video call, we use a computer or another Android phone (Google Nexus 4) to login and control the iPhone via SSH, which will not interrupt the video call application.
+- Privilege escalation: We use an unlocked iPhone 4S, which underwent jailbreak to allow third-party application installation [16]; - Measurement tool installation: Several tools are downloaded from multiple sources that allow us to collect CPU and network statistics, capture packets and screen, enable ad-hoc connection, and remotely login to iPhone, etc. Please see our technical report [21] for a complete list of tools and their usages. - Remote phone control: All three video call applications are by default on single task mode, which means if we switch to another application, the ongoing call will be put on hold and the video will freeze.
+In order to run tcpdump or ping on the iPhone during a video call, we use a computer or another Android phone to remotely login and control the iPhone via SSH, which will not interrupt the video call.
 For experiments without mobility, we connect the phone to a computer via a USB cable.
-Then we use a software called iTool on the computer to build a

-USB tunnel between the localhost and the iPhone.
-Then we can access the iPhone from the computer using the command ssh 127.0.0.1 directly.
-For experiments on a moving train, it is not convenient to use a control computer.
-We instead control the iPhone using another Android phone.
+Then we use a tool iTool on the computer to build a USB tunnel between the localhost and the iPhone, which allow us to access the iPhone from the computer.
+For experiments on a moving train, we control the iPhone using another Android phone (Google Nexus 4).
 We set the iPhone to WiFi ad-hoc mode with the help of MyWi.
-Then the Android phone can access and control the iPhone via SSH over WiFi.
+Then the Android phone can access and control the iPhone via SSH over ad-hoc WiFi.